 (Offered as ARCH 104 and ARHA 104) This course studies the theory, policy, and practice of low-income housing in marginalized communities.
 In particular, the class examines housing in the context of international development—the global project of reducing urban poverty through providing safe housing to those in need.
 We study central concepts in housing theory, key issues regarding low-income housing, different approaches for addressing these issues, and political debates around housing the poor.
 This is a thematic, comparative, and transnational course that uses specific case studies from all around the world.
 We study our subject through illustrated lectures, field trips, seminar discussions, documentary films, and visual analysis exercises.
 The latter will be interspersed throughout the semester.

 Limited to 25 students.
 Priority to majors, then sophomores.
 Spring semester.
-Five College Professor Arboleda.2019-20: Not offered
+Five College Professor Arboleda.2020-21: Offered in Spring 2021

 This class takes an ethno-historical approach to the architecture of societies that are under-represented in canonical architectural theory.
 We study the architecture of traditional societies through two supplementary lenses.
 On the one hand we look at the Euro-American perspective, studying how this type of architecture has been represented in classical architectural literature.
 The second lens is ethnographic and looks at traditional building from a locally informed perspective.
 Added to the seminar discussions, this class includes a visual analysis component.
 No previous architectural knowledge or special drafting skills required.